MicrosoftDocs/dynamics-365-project-operations/articles/procurement/pending-vendor-invoices.md

 ---
-title: Purchase non-stocked materials using Pending vendor invoice document
+title: Purchase non-stocked materials using a pending vendor invoice
-description: This topic provides information about how to record pending vendor invoices in Project operations for resource/non-stocked based scenarios.
+description: This topic explains how to record pending vendor invoices.
 author: sigitac
 manager: tfehr
 ms.date: 04/12/2021